thegetty/bronze-guidelines/content/intro.md

 #### 2.3.2 First core, then wax

 The lasagna process ({% ref 'fig-023' %}) was first described by sculptor, goldsmith, and writer Benvenuto Cellini (Italian, 1500–1571),[^47] whose use of the term “lasagna” has been generally adopted.
 Its likely use has been identified on sixteenth-century Italian and French bronzes,[^48] and seems to draw from the practices of cannon casting (see [GI§2.5.3](/intro/#S2.5.3) below).
-It is still in use in modern foundries (**table 3**).
+It is still in use in modern foundries ({% ref 'table-03' %}).
 Instead of wax slabs (see previous section), slabs of clay or another dough-like substance of even thickness—the so-called lasagna, which Cellini describes as being the width of a knife blade—are laid into the inner surface of a piece mold of a larger sculpture ({% ref 'fig-024' %}).
 The core is built up to fit the hollow space in the lasagna-lined mold using material that is either clay-based or in the form of a plaster-grog slurry.
 Thereafter, the lasagna is removed from the mold.
 The piece mold is reassembled around the core, and wax is poured into the space previously defined by the lasagna layer.
 As with the other processes, a fine layer of wax may be painted into the mold first.
 See [GI§2.5.3](/intro/#S2.5.3) below for a variant of the lasagna process without using wax.
 The lasagna can be applied to the piece mold much more rapidly than wax slabs (whereas wax slabs are usually applied cautiously onto the model surface to capture all the details, the lasagna clay slabs are applied more “approximately,” at least in modern foundries).[^49] This allows for more control over the condition and surface of the core, and thus also over the outcome of the cast.

-The cut-back core process ({% ref 'fig-025' %}) has been identified on eighteenth-century French bronzes, but might have been used elsewhere and earlier.[^50] It is still in use today (**table 3**).
+The cut-back core process ({% ref 'fig-025' %}) has been identified on eighteenth-century French bronzes, but might have been used elsewhere and earlier.[^50] It is still in use today ({% ref 'table-03' %}).
 Here the core is produced by using the piece mold to cast a replica of the model in refractory material.
 This is then pared down to the desired thickness, secured back into the piece mold, and liquefied wax is filled into the space between the core and the mold.
 As with the lasagna method, this process allows control of the core, limiting shrinkage of the wax and thus affording a more predictable and even metal thickness.
 This is a highly skilled operation.

 {% figuregroup "3", "fig-023, fig-024, fig-025" %}